Does Asset Management or CMDB Solutions support hierarchy and stand-alone replication rules?

 - Hierarchy: This is supported with conditions: For this to work, Asset/CMDB must only be on the Parent server and Asset/CMDB cannot be on any Child servers.

-- Stand-alone-replication rules: These are custom and are not supported.
+- Stand-alone-replication rules used to replicate Asset/CMDB data: These are custom and are not supported.
+Asset/CMDB data is not replicable.
 While they will work for reporting only if all needed data is forwarded, other features have not been tested outside of the hierarchy and are not guaranteed to work.

 It may be desired that Asset/CMDB works on a Child server, or if they are already installed to one, to not have the errors and issues that are occurring happen.
 This is, however, the way that Asset/CMDB were designed to work and this is not able to be altered.
 To further describe how this works under the hood, the following information provides a technical explanation of why Asset/CMDB do not support being on a Child server or being used with stand-alone replication rules: